 Best Places to Look for Your Homeschool Bookshelf:

 Amazon has great prices for a lot of books.
-Often when looking for a book on Amazon, you’ll find that the book is available new, but there are often used copies available as well through Amazon, and through other
+Often when looking for a book on Amazon, you’ll find that the book is available now, but there are often used copies available as well through Amazon, and through other sellers.

 Plus there is Amazon Kindle.
 An e-book subscription that gives you unlimited reading from over 1 million e-books, that you can read from any device.

 If you have a Costco membership then keep your eye out for great book series like Harry Potter to go along with your Wizard’s and Wands curriculum.
 They are often really great prices for new books.

 Costco typically has workbooks too for homeschooling, I have found some really great ones for my kids in the past there.
 They love using them during downtime, and they are great for keeping that summer slide away.